StrangeJay/AWS_CICD/journal.md

 Initially, our codebase is hosted on GitHub, but we will migrate it to Bitbucket to align with our pipeline requirements.
 Bitbucket provides a seamless integration with AWS, allowing us to trigger builds and deployments efficiently.
 We will use AWS CodeCommit as an intermediate step to facilitate integration between Bitbucket and AWS services.

-Additionally, we will create and initialize our own database, ensuring the application has a properly configured data layer before deployment.
+Additionally, we will create and initialize our database, ensuring the application has a properly configured data layer before deployment.
 This step will involve:

 - Setting up a managed database service (Amazon RDS)